andyphilips/dynardl/docs/index.md

 Pesaran, M Hashem, Yongcheol Shin and Richard J Smith.
 2001.
 "Bounds testing approaches to the analysis of level relationships."
 Journal of Applied Econometrics 16(3):289-326.

 ### Examples<a id="examples"></a>

+See the working paper for examples of `dynardl` in action.

 ### Example Papers<a id="example-papers"></a>
 Use `dynardl` in one of your papers?
 Let me know (andrew.philips [AT] colorado.edu) and I will add it to the list below: